 During a dental exam, all oral tissues are observed for inflammation and signs of disease, including oral cancer.
 Dr. Slepchik may feel the sides of the neck and area under the jaw, as well as the insides of the cheeks and lips for lumps or abnormalities.
 The sides of the tongue and roof and floor of the mouth are also examined.

 Why should I choose to come to your dental office for my cleaning?
 Aren’t all dental cleanings the same in every office?

 Most dental cleanings may follow a similar protocol based on the patient’s dental exam.
-In our office, patients benefit from thoroughness that may not be found in every practice.
+In our office, patients benefit from a thoroughness that may not be found in every practice.
 We understand that no two people are exactly alike.
 This understanding drives us to allot a different amount of time with each patient to ensure their dental needs are successfully addressed.
 Cleanings in our office are one part of a comprehensive exam, treatment, and review process that enables us to better identify the current state of a patient’s oral health compared to previous visits.
-This process supports our desire to prevent dental disease rather than have to correct problems after they have progressed.
+This process supports our desire to prevent dental disease rather than having to correct problems after they have progressed.

 Will my insurance cover the cost of my examination and cleaning appointment?